The Hero in Me

 - Fairness: Isaiah, Supreme Court Justice Ruth Bader Ginsburg, civil rights workers James Chaney, Andrew Goodman, and Michael Schwermer, community organizer Jacob Revels

 Considering how to use The Hero in Me in online spaces?
 Kindle and Apple Books versions are available.

 ABOUT THE AUTHOR

 Emma Carlson Berne has authored and ghostwritten more than 120 books for young adult and middle-grade readers, including for American Girl Publishing, Disney Lucasfilm, Simon & Schuster, Scholastic, Lonely Planet Kids, and National Geographic Kids.

 ABOUT ANU - MUSEUM OF THE JEWISH PEOPLE

-The Museum of the Jewish People at Beit Hatfutsot tells the entire, unique, and ongoing story of the Jewish people past, present, and future.
+ANU - Museum of the Jewish People (formerly Beit Hatfutsot) tells the entire, unique, and ongoing story of the Jewish people past, present, and future.
 Multiple platforms and programs dedicated to reinforcing Jewish identity and passionate connection to the Jewish people highlight Jewish values, history, achievements, culture, folklore, and special capacity for celebration.